SamsonAmos/How_to_build_a_seed_marketplace_with_celo_and_javascript/How_to_build_a_seed_marketplace_with_celo_and_javascript.md

 ```

-Inside the modals are html forms which will be used to list a seed on the celo network.
+Inside the modals are html forms, a close and a Submit button.
+The form will be use to fill the neccesary informations needed to list a seed on the Celo blockchain, while the Submit button will interact with our smart contract to submit the details of the form.
+The close button closes the modal.

-Finally, add the bootstrap JS library and a library called blockies, that you are going to use to visualise blockchain addresses and close the body and html tag.
+Finally, we are going to add a bootstrap JS library and a library called blockies, that we are going to use to visualise blockchain addresses.
+Then we close the body and html tag.

 ```html
 <script
     src="https://cdn.jsdelivr.net/npm/bootstrap@5.0.0-beta2/dist/js/bootstrap.bundle.min.js"